raspberrypi/libcamera/Documentation/coding-style.rst

 Tools
 -----

-The 'astyle' code formatting tool can be used to reformat source files with the libcamera coding style, defined by the following arguments.
+The 'clang-format' code formatting tool can be used to reformat source files with the libcamera coding style, defined in the .clang-format file at the root of the source tree.

+Alternatively the 'astyle' tool can also be used, with the following arguments.

 ::